DIPlib/diplib/src/documentation/workplan.md

     For R2018a and newer, complex data are no longer stored in two separate data segments.
     This is good overall, but requires changes to the DIPlib-MATLAB interface.
-It is possible to compile *DIPimage* for R2018a or newer, but passing complex matrices in and out of the MEX-files causes two copies of the data, instead of none. `dip_image` objects never contain complex data (complex images are stored as real arrays to prevent copies).
+It is possible to compile *DIPimage* for R2018a or newer, but passing complex matrices in and out of the MEX-files causes two copies of the data, instead of none.
+However, becase `dip_image` objects never contain complex data (complex images are stored as real arrays to prevent copies), the problems with this are limited.

-    Another issue with R2018a and newer is that `mxGetPropertyShared` is no longer supported.
-    This means that image data will get copied when used as input to DIPimage MEX-files.
+    If we want to use the new complex-interleaved API that comes with R2018a, then we'd be able to take any complex matrix from MATLAB without copy.
+However, `mxGetPropertyShared` is no longer supported.
+This means that all image data will get copied when used as input to DIPimage MEX-files.
+This is very bad!
 The only way around this is to use the new C++ interface.
-This might mean we'd need to rewrite all MEX-files.
+This means we would need to rewrite all MEX-files, and maintain separate source code for R2017b and earlier, and for R2018a and newer.

 -   *PyDIP* Python module: Write GUI as exists in *MATLAB*.
 Interface *DIPlib* functions to be added as these functions are written.
 Make the module more "Pythonic"?